etienne428/improved-2P-BTF/threat_model.md

 - correct replicas always reject invalid messages
 - an attacker cannot break the encryption used to sign the updates
 - signing keys from correct updates are not compromised
+- the only attack vector considered in our system is by sending (arbitrary, i.e. not restricted by quality or quantity) data to one or more peers.

 ## Potential threats